Ed Sheeran wins best British record at top UK music awards

 This year, the awards will be shown in over 100 territories across the world in addition to the usual live broadcast on Britain's commercial ITV network.

-(This story corrects Sam Smith's Grammy win total to four, paragraph 7)
+(This version of the story corrects Sam Smith's Grammy win total to four, paragraph 7)

 (Editing by Eric Walsh)